-This performance measure estimates the risk adjusted mean change in mobility score between admission and discharge among IRF patients.
-Functional improvement can vary based on patients' demographic or clinical characteristics, therefore, this measure is risk adjusted.
+This performance measure estimates the percent of patients in an IRF who meet or exceed a risk adjusted expected discharge mobility score.
+Discharge functional status can vary based on patients' demographic or clinical characteristics, therefore, this measure is risk adjusted.
 The goal of risk adjustment is to control for differences across facilities in patient characteristics at admission that might be related to the outcome of interest.
 This allows outcomes to be compared across facilities after differences in patient complexity (i.e., patient characteristics) have been accounted for in the analysis.
-The risk adjustment model for this measure controls for variation across facilities in patient demographics (e.g., age) and clinical (e.g., diagnosis) characteristics present at the time of admission that may influence functional outcomes, to allow change in mobility outcomes to be compared across IRFs.
+The risk adjustment model for this measure controls for variation across facilities in patient demographics (e.g., age) and clinical characteristics (e.g., diagnosis) present at the time of admission that may influence functional outcomes, to allow discharge mobility outcomes to be compared across IRFs.